geonetwork/core-doc-sources/eng/developer/source/xml_services/services_calling.rst

 =========================   ===============================     =============================

-:ref:`mef_export_exception` shows an example of exception generated by the mef.export service.
+Below is an example of exception generated by the mef.export service.
 The service complains about a missing parameter, as you can see from the content of the id attribute.
 The object element contains the xml request with an unknown test parameter while the mandatory UUID